 - Includes avoid highways feature

 - Free lifetime map updates

 This GPS is made in joint collaboration with BMW’s motorcycle division; the BMW Motorrad, and Garmin.
-Both of these companies are equally known for their high quality of products as well as having a high regard and reputation in the industry.
+Both of these companies are equally known for their high-quality products as well as having high regard and reputation in the industry.
 This should make it very easy to recommend this GPS to just about anyone.

-The unit comes it a 5 inch screen that works well for navigating around maps and settings.
-The bezels and overall design of the unit is slim enough that it can snap enough to most bikes without being a big issue.
+The unit comes it a 5-inch screen that works well for navigating around maps and settings.
+The bezels and overall design of the unit are slim enough that they can snap enough to most bikes without being a big issue.
 The screen is incredibly bright and visible even in harsh sunlight which makes it ideal for daytime use.

 The map data is accurate for almost any area that you can take it to.
 It covers the span of the North American region which makes it the ideal choice if you live in the region.
 If you want, you can buy alternative maps from Carmin’s website but they won’t be built into the unit out of the box.
 However, once you have the map that you’re looking for, you can be sure that you will be receiving regular updates for life.